Either hoeing the garden

 Be a little careful, Eshun!

-Toe speed at which he shuffles them increases, the orange visible as a moving blur, Taka has blundered from his table, fascinated like
+The speed at which he shuffles them increases, the orange visible as a moving blur, TAka has blundered from his table, fascinated like

 She too is fascinated, and Tamago's shrewd appraising eye begins to stray that way as well.